 Building commissioning is a critical component in any "green" or sustainable building program including LEED and MA-CHPS.
 The process employs several strategies to reduce a building’s energy use.
 Early in the design phase, energy issues are discussed among the project team.
 In design review, the commissioning consultants look for design issues that may have an impact on maintenance accessibility or lead to inefficient system operation and wasted energy.
 Upon installation, they direct and observe functional performance testing of systems and equipment to verify proper operation.

-To date, the MSBA has executed 534 commissioning Consultant contracts, totaling $40.1 million in commissioning fees.
-Construction budgets for projects being commissioned total $12.4 billion.
-To date, 380 work orders have been completed.
+To date, the MSBA has executed 578 commissioning consultant contracts, totaling $45 million in commissioning fees, for 779 projects at 660 schools, many of whom have been invited to the Capital Pipeline multiple times.
+Construction budgets for projects being commissioned total $15 billion.
+To date, 433 work orders have been completed.

 The table below represents the status of commissioning assignments sorted by the fiscal year in which the commissioning work orders were issued.